Where is Matt Elliott now?

 After a long career, mostly in the Premier League with Leicester City, Matt Elliott retired from football in January 2005 after a brief spell on loan at Ipswich Town.

-Unfortunately Elliott was unable to prevent the club getting relegated and resigned from his post in May 2011
+When Flowers resigned in 2011, Elliott took over as manager but was unable to prevent the club getting relegated and he subsequently resigned from his post in May 2011.

 Back to Leicester City

 Statistics courtesy of www.premierleague.com